Observers Best Practices

 We encourage you to follow these best practices aimed towards reducing problems when your observer is executed.

 Try to keep your observer small and efficient by avoiding complex computations, if possible.
 This is especially important when your observer is listening to an event that is frequently dispatched.
 Having complex computations in your observer can slow down application processes.

 Your observer should not contain logic other than what is needed for it to run.
 Business logic should be encapsulated in other classes that your observer uses.

 Declare observer in the appropriate scope

 Make your observer as specific as it needs to be.
-This means that if your observer is only concerned with front end events, you should declare your observer in the
+Declare your observer in the appropriate scope:

 Avoid cyclical event loops